|Best Portable Digital Piano||Best Home Digital Piano||Best Stage Digital Piano|

 Casio PX850 Privia Digital Piano

 Our choice for the best digital piano must be Casio PX870 Privia.
-Apart from the fact that it has the best value for money rapport, it is the best choice for a piano between the small digital keyboard and the acoustic piano.
+Apart from the fact that it has the best value for money ratio, it is the best choice for a piano between the small digital keyboard and the acoustic piano.
 It is the best choice for beginners as it offers the same features as an acoustic piano but at a much lower cost.
 It has a great design and dimensions that will fit even in smaller places.
 Weighing 81.4 lbs, it’s not necessarily the portable kind but moving it shouldn’t be a tremendous effort for two people.
 Built similar to an acoustic piano, it offers many more features that cannot be found in this price range at many models.

 Roland RD-300NX Digital Piano